 #49 TRISTAN + ISOLDE (2006)

-Tristan and Isolde is one of the most entertaining star-crossed epic romance movies ever made and definitely worth your time.
+Tristan and Isolde is one of the most entertaining star-crossed epic love story movies ever made and definitely worth your time.
 The story follows the famous legend of Tristan and Isolde and their doomed love affair during the Dark Ages.